-Project Merrydown is a family home with a natural and simple beauty, located in Dorset, United Kingdom, designed by McLaren Excell.
+Project Merrydown is a cob building with natural and simple beauty, located in Dorset, designed by McLaren.Excell.

 Originally built as the local Victorian girls' school for Bere Regis, and latterly was a single-story home that had been lived in by the same owner since the 1970s.
 The original layout was almost monastic: one large room with a single corridor off it with cell-like bedrooms and bathrooms to one side only.
 The architect's brief was to strip the building back to it's cob external walls and design a scheme which provided more accommodation over two stories, set within an interesting set of spaces — but without altering the external envelope of the building.

 Two stories were able to be fitted into the existing building envelope by utilizing space which had been previously overlooked.
 The original ground floor was sitting above a one meter void, and the original ceiling had been suspended from the roof joists by a considerable distance.
 By claiming back these untapped voids, and with a generous existing ceiling height of three meters, two stories were able to be delivered without underpinning the perimeter walls or increasing the height of the roof structure.

 Architects knew from early on that only one end of the interior would be arranged over two floors, whilst the other end would remain double-height.
 The key was how to make these two ends relate to one another.